mozilla-extensions/firefox-bridge/README.md

 ### Building

 Since the Firefox and Chromium extension has a lot of shared logic, but also independent logic, the build process is a bit complicated.

 - The `src` folder contains the `shared`, `_locales`, `firefox`, and `chromium` folders.
 - The `chromium` and `firefox` folders contain an `interfaces` folder that contains the interfaces for the shared logic.
-- The import statements within the `shared` folder will always point to the code in the `chromium/interfaces` folder.
-This is to simplify development within the IDE.
+- Within shared files, imports from respective interfaces are done through the `Interfaces` alias.
+This resolves to the correct interface at build time.
-- The `build` directory holds the built extension and the `dist` folder holds the zipped version.
+- The `build` directory holds the built extension and the `dist` folder holds the packaged versions.

 ## Experimental APIs